RayZorb/Highcharts-for-Weather34/README.md

             UV = 'uvplot'

 10. You will notice that not all of these charts are represented in the links on the alternative index page.
-If you wish to add or change the links the following format must be used: -
+If you wish to add or change the links the following format must be used, where '[chart_ID]' is the name of the chart e.g. 'humidityplot and '[time_frame]' is either 'weekly' or 'yearly': -

             href="<?php echo $chartsource ;?>/highchart.php?chart='[chart-ID]'&span='[time_frame]'" data-lity>

-            where '[chart_ID]' is the name of the chart e.g. 'humidityplot and '[time_frame]' is either 'weekly' or 'yearly'